Affordable housing units planned for Ocean City

 “We expect shovels in the ground in September,” McCrosson said.

 The city has been working with the Ocean City Housing Authority, which oversees the federal housing units in the city in Bay View Manor and Pecks Beach Village.
-According to McCrosson, the authority has created a non-profit development company, the Ocean City Community Development Corporation, to develop and manage the properties as affordable housing.
+According to McCrosson, the authority has created a nonprofit development company, the Ocean City Community Development Corp., to develop and manage the properties as affordable housing.

 People are also reading…